 22. Pekingese

-The Pekingese is a sensitive dog and doesn’t like to be scolded.
-It has large expressive eyes and gets along well with people and other pets.
+The Pekingese is sensitive and hates being scolded.
+It has big, expressive eyes and gets on well with people and other pets.

-The dog tends to snore when it’s sleeping and barks loudly.
-The long coat requires regular brushing and sheds heavily.
+It tends to snore in its sleep and barks loudly.
+The long coat needs regular brushing and sheds heavily.

 23. American Eskimo Dog

-Early socialization is needed to make sure that the dog doesn’t get too suspicious or anxious around strangers.
-It quickly learns tricks but barks a lot.
+Socialize it early so it doesn’t grow suspicious or anxious around strangers.
+It learns tricks quickly and barks a lot.

 Final Thoughts